 2. Clear App Cache on iPhone or iPad

-In addition to Safari browser, all the Apps that you use on iPhone end up storing Sign-in Info, Message history and other App related data on your iPhone.
+In addition to Safari browser, the Apps that you use on iPhone end up storing Sign-in Info, Message history and other App related data on iPhone.

-App Cache and other App related data is labeled as “Documents and Data” on your iPhone and the only way to clear this data from iPhone is to delete and reinstall the App back on your device.
+The App Cache and related data on iPhone is labeled as “Documents and Data” and the only way to clear this data from iPhone is to delete and reinstall the App back on your device.

-On the next screen, select Delete App option, located at the bottom of your screen.
+On the next screen, select Delete App option to Delete the App abd all its Data from your device.

 On the confirmation pop-up, tap on Delete App option to conform.

 After deleting the App, open App Store > Download and Install the App back again on your device.